bongomin/etl-pipeline-application/README.md

 etl-pipeline-application implements an ETL (Extract, Transform, Load) pipeline for processing health-related data from an external API `https://ghoapi.azureedge.net/api/Dimension` and storing it in a PostgreSQL database.

+# etl-pipeline-application Overview

+- In this Python script application, I've designed an ETL (Extract, Transform, Load) process to efficiently retrieve, transform, and store health-related data from a RESTful API into a PostgreSQL database.
+To maintain security, sensitive data such as API URLs and database credentials are loaded from a .env file using the dotenv library.
+The script employs the requests library to extract paginated data from the API, which is then transformed into a standardized format using the transform_data function.
+Validation of essential fields in the transformed data is ensured by the validate_data function.
+For the loading phase, the script establishes a connection to the database using psycopg2, creates a table (if it doesn't exist), and then inserts validated data into it.
+The main function orchestrates these steps, including resuming extraction from a saved state.
+Delays between API requests prevent overwhelming the API.
+The script incorporates error handling to address issues during the ETL process, enhancing robustness and data reliability.

 ## Table of Contents

 - [Introduction](#introduction)